DenverCoder1/unedit-for-reddit/README.md

 ----

+### Changes in 3.7

+* Added support for viewing comments removed by moderators

 ### Changes in 3.6

 * Check an second source for comments so more recent comments are less likely to be "not found"